tsciow/SNPtax/README.md

 # SNPtax
 ## A pipeline to identify SNPs specific for selected taxa

-This pipeline consists 2 perl-scripts which require bioperl.
+This pipeline consists of 2 perl-scripts which require bioperl.
 Prank (http://wasabiapp.org/software/prank/) is used to align sequences.

 ### Requires: